robtextrequest/textrequest-sms-chat-demo/README.md

 </script>
 ```

-* Finally, add your Text Request SMS Chat JavaScript snippet just before the closing </body> tag.
+3. Add your Text Request SMS Chat JavaScript snippet just before the closing </body> tag.
 You can find this script on the SMS Chat settings page, located under the Integrations menu option in your Text Request account.
 ```
 <txr-sms-chat api="{chatApi}" accountid="Your Text Request account ID" chatid="Your Text Request chat ID"></txr-sms-chat>
 <script type="text/javascript" src="https://fs.textrequest.com/sms-chat/main.bundle.js"></script>
 ```

+4. Add onclick="openWindow()" to a button or link to open the SMS Chat widget.
+Add onclick="closeWindow()" to a button or link to close the SMS Chat widget if it is open.

 Take a look at the openAndCloseChat.html demo page to see an example implementation.